dbkinghorn/Notes/2022/WSL2vsLinux-5800x/wsl2vslinux-5800x.md

 Notes:

 - The problems size was 32000 for all runs except the 80%mem run which was 81088
 - This is the worst case for WSL!
-Windows needs to reserve more core clock cycles for itself and is required by Linux native.
+Windows needs to reserve more core clock cycles for itself than is required by Linux native.
 This gave a notable performance slowdown when more than 2 cores were in use.
 - HPL was run using openMP threads on a since MPI rank (this gave better results than MPI alone or MPI+omp threads)

 ```